Applying to Medicine

 Fees and residency status:

-If an International student obtains Australian permanent residency or New Zealand citizenship before enrolling in the program OR prior to the census date of the first semester of the program, the International offer of a place in MBBS (or the enrolment) will lapse and the student must re-apply as a local student.
+If an International student obtains Australian permanent residency or New Zealand citizenship prior to 1 January of the commencing year of the course, the International offer of a place in MBBS (or the enrolment) will be withdrawn and the student must re-apply as a local student.

-If an International student obtains Australian permanent residency or New Zealand citizenship AFTER census date of the first semester of the MBBS (or after census date of any subsequent semester), the student will be seen as having entered into a contract with the University to pay international fees for that semester.
+If an International student obtains Australian permanent residency or New Zealand citizenship AFTER 1 January of the year of commencement of the course, the student will be seen as having entered into a contract with the University to pay international fees for that semester.
 For the following and subsequent semesters, the student's status will change to that of a local student and provided they meet other progression criteria, they will be converted to a domestic full fee paying place in MBBS.
 This is in accordance with S.32.1 of the Department of Industry, Innovation, Science, Research and Tertiary Education "Administrative Information for higher educators: Student Support", 2012.
+There are no Commonwealth Supported Places available for MBBS students who become permanent residents.